imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 ### Search based on custom metadata or embedded metadata values

-You can use [custom metadata](../custom-metadata-fields-api) and embedded metadata fields in your search query.
+In your search query, you can use [custom metadata](../custom-metadata-fields-api) and embedded metadata fields.

 Every embedded metadata field must be prefixed with 'embeddedMetadata' and a period, and it must be enclosed within double quotes.
 For example, `"embeddedMetadata.Keywords" IN ["black"]`

-Every custom metadata field must be prefixed with 'customMetadata' and a period, and it must be enclosed within double quotes.
+Every custom metadata field must be prefixed with 'customMetadata' and a period, and it must be enclosed within double-quotes.
 For example, `"customMetadata.description" IN ["black"]`

-Refer to the [supported parameters](list-and-search-files.md#supported-parameters) table to see which embedded metadata values are supported, and the corresponding supported operators and examples.
+Refer to the [supported parameters](list-and-search-files.md#supported-parameters) table to see which embedded metadata values are supported and the corresponding supported operators and examples.
 The table also specifies the supported operators and examples corresponding to each custom metadata type.

 ### Supported parameters